sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * There would not be any changes required in the .service or bash scripts associated with the service, except for few minor updates described below.
    * systemctl gets used in the same way as now, but under new wrapper commands.

 * The systemd would continue to manage features running in both local & kubernetes mode.

-* The current set of systemctl commands for SONiC features are replaced with a new set of "system service ..." commands
+   *  The current set of systemctl commands would continue to manage as before in both modes.
-   * systemctl start --> system service start
-   * systemctl stop --> system service stop
-   * systemctl status --> system service status

-  These new commands would do required diligence as needed and fallback to corresponding systemctl commmands under the hood.
-In other words a wrapper around corresponding systemctl commands.

 * Replace a subset of docker commands with a new set of "system container" commands

-   At present, when systemd intends to start/stop/wait-for a service, it calls a feature specific bash script (e.g. /usr/bin/snmp.sh).
+   Currently when systemd intends to start/stop/wait-for a service, it calls a feature specific bash script (e.g. /usr/bin/snmp.sh).
 This script ensures all the rules are met and eventually calls corresponding docker commands to start/stop/wait to start/stop or wait on the container.

    With this proposal, for features configured as managed by kubernetes,

    * kubernetes manifests are ***required*** to honor `<feature name>_enabled=true` as one of the node-selector labels.
-   * The switch/node would create/remove a label for start/stop.
+   * The switch/node would create/remove a label for start/stop of container deployment by kubernetes.

-   Hence in case of kube-managed, the container start/stop would add/remove label `<feature name>_enabled=true`, to start/stop container respectively.
+   The container start/stop would add/remove label `<feature name>_enabled=true` to start/stop container for kube-managed containers and, fallback to docker start/stop for locally managed containers.
 In case of container wait, use container-id instead of name.

    To accomplish this, the docker commands are replaced as listed below.